North Pacific Yearly Meeting Policy on Harassment

 Possible outcomes of reporting behavior that you find objectionable.

 Informal procedure: If you feel embarrassed or offended by another's behavior, you may simply want an opportunity to discuss the experience with another Friend and think together about how to handle it.
-If so, a member of Ministry and Oversight will be glad to meet with you for a confidential discussion of the incident(s).
+If so, a member of Ministry and Counsel will be glad to meet with you for a confidential discussion of the incident(s).
 If this discussion is sufficiently helpful, and you are able to stop or avoid further objectionable behavior, M&O will consider your concern to have reached closure and no further steps will be taken unless the committee member determines that the nature of the complaint is serious enough to warrant further action.

 Formal procedure: If you wish a formal investigation and more assistance in dealing with the alleged harassment than that afforded by the informal procedure, you will be asked to submit a written, signed complaint.
 This complaint may be brief, but it should include name(s) and a description of the objectionable behavior, date it occurred, the context, and your feelings.
 When such a complaint is received, members of M&O will meet with you in confidence, discuss the alleged harassment with you, and then proceed with a thorough investigation of the complaint.
 Such investigation will always include, but not necessarily be limited to, a meeting of the committee members with the alleged perpetrator.
 The alleged perpetrator should be able to see the written complaint and may also bring a witness to the alleged harassment and/or a support person to this meeting.
 M&O reserves the right to make an independent decision to initiate the formal procedure in any case which it deems sufficiently serious to require a formal investigation.
 M&O may impose any of the possible consequences as listed below.
 In this event, both the complainant and the alleged harasser will be notified of such a decision.